vespa-engine/blog/_posts/2022-11-03-improving-product-search-with-ltr.md

     }
 }
 </pre>
 Note that we only use the `title` and `description`.
-All our lexical based baselines uses only these two fields.
+All our lexical baselines uses only these two fields.

 ### Vespa nativeRank - lexical ranking